 Okay, there aren’t any kids in our house, but we liked the Amy’s Baked Ziti so much, why not try it in a meal?

 The baked ziti was tasty, like their full Baked Ziti Bowl.
 The pasta did gum up around the edges; I know this would have been a deal breaker for me as a kid.
 As well, the noodles in the center became a bit too soft.
-Nonetheless, if you have the extra 20 to 25 minutes to prepare this in a conventional oven, these noodle inconsistencies may be averted.
 There was a very generous amount of Amy’s wonderful “ricotta” enhanced sauce with the pasta.
-As a kid, I never argued over too much sauce, and as an adult, it was fun to scoop the leftover sauce with the foccacia.
 Many shreds of dairy-free soy cheese were also scattered atop the ziti, and they actually melted!

 The broccoli really made me giggle.
 This is where the “Kids” portion of the meal really hits home.
 The tiniest little “broclettes” I have ever seen were clustered together with a dollop of marinara atop.
 I think this was a good move to get kids to eat these less intrusive looking greens, but it was quite funny nonetheless.
 They cooked well, neither too crisp, nor too mushy.

 The dessert was more about the apples than the crisp.
 Small chunks of what tasted like tart Granny Smith type apples were liberally doused with that sweet apple pie “gel” for lack of a better word.
-I love apple crisp, it is one of my all time favorite desserts.
-With this in mind, the apple dessert was a bit of a let down.
+The apple dessert was a bit of a let down.
 The apple portion tasted good, but the very feeble attempt at a topping could not be overlooked.
-Jut a smattering of what appeared to be tiny little breadcrumbs were tossed on top.
-Granted, a crisp without oats, wheat, or nuts of any kind can be very difficult.
-I would likely just stick with the apples, minus the topping in this case.

 Verdict: If our licked clean trays were any evidence, this was not a bad little meal.
 While it is gluten-free, it passed the taste test of my in-house gluten consumer with flying colors.
 I wouldn’t hesitate to pick up some boxes the next time my nieces come for a visit.
 If the people at Amy’s would like to double the serving sizes for the broccoli, ziti, and foccacia, I think they will have a winning frozen meal for adults too!